kaosnyrb/StarArmory/README.md

 Load order based Item scanning, support for all mods even those not created yet.

-Data driven faction integrations, allowing extention without code changes.
+Data driven faction integrations, allowing extention such as adding target dlc/mod npcs without code changes.

 Legendary support for modded clothes/armor/weapons which didnt have it before.

+Faction types for Armor/Clothes/Weapons and Mod flitering shows only mods which have entries relevant to the faction types.

+Plan saving and loading.

+# Modes
+StarArmory can add modded items in two different ways:

+Additive support allowing merges with vanilla/other mods, meaning a larger range of ghings will spawn.

-Vanilla removal mode, allowing only modded content to spawn.
+Vanilla removal mode, allowing only selected modded content to spawn.